 Want to listen to this book on WCAT Radio?
-Click here and subscribe to the weekly sessions of between 20 to 30 minutes in length as read by Catholic author Michael Brinda.
+Click here to listen.
+Read by Catholic author Michael Brinda.

 Prof. Brinda, pictured here below with his students at Mundelein Seminary in Chicago in February, 2017, may be reached at mikebrinda5@gmail.com